Northlake Boulevard

 Northlake Boulevard is an east–west road in Palm Beach County, Florida that currently comprises State Road 850 (SR 850) and County Road 809A (CR 809A) from Seminole Pratt Whitney Road in Loxahatchee to US 1 in North Palm Beach.

 Route description

 CR 809A

 As CR 809A, Northlake Boulevard crosses the southernmost portion of Palm Beach Gardens and the northernmost corner of West Palm Beach, beginning at an intersection with Seminole Pratt Whitney Road, in the wetlands north of Loxahatchee.
+Later, it meets SR 710, then Jog Road, which provides access to Florida's Turnpike.

 SR 850

 A sign denoting (former) Florida State Road 850 on Northlake Boulevard in Riviera Beach.

 State Road 850 begins at the intersection of State Road 811 and Northlake Boulevard, with Northlake Boulevard serving as the border between Lake Park to the south and North Palm Beach to the north.
 SR 850 takes Northlake Boulevard east as a six lane divided road, with shopping destinations lining both sides of the road for the brief 1.2 mile road.
 The road crosses a small canal halfway through the road, and it enters North Palm Beach proper 0.2 miles west of the eastern terminus at US 1.

 On December 19, 2017, the Palm Beach County Board of Commissioners approved a transfer agreement to submit to the Florida Department of Transportation, which would transfer SR 850 to county maintenance.
 In May 2018, the transfer was completed, effectively deleting SR 850 from the state highway system.
 The county has not announced if they intend to maintain the 850 designation, or add it to CR 809A.